Bothrops itapetiningae

 Bothrops itapetiningae, or the São Paulo lancehead, is a species of venomous snake in the family Viperidae.
 It is endemic to the Cerrado region, savannas of central Brazil.
+It eats small mammals, lizards, amphibians, birds and centipedes.

-Geographic range
+Distribution

 It is found in the Brazilian states of Goiás, Minas Gerais, Mato Grosso and São Paulo.
-The type locality is Itapetininga, a municipality in the State of São Paulo [Brazil].
+The type locality is Itapetininga, a municipality in the State of São Paulo.